learn-co-students/nyc-mhtn-ds-031119-lectures/README.md

 # Lecture Notes for nyc-mhtn-ds-031119

 ## To update a local repo after forking and cloning
+### If you have set the remote skip to step 2

-Add the learn-co lecture notes repo as the remote
+1. Add the learn-co lecture notes repo as the remote, *this step only happens once*
 ```
 git remote add upstream https://github.com/learn-co-students/nyc-mhtn-ds-031119-lectures.git
 ```

-Check the remote is set and your lecture notes repo is correct You should see your forked repo after *origin*
+2. Check the remote is set and your lecture notes repo is correct You should see your forked repo after *origin*
 And the learn-co-students repo after *upstream*